den-UXDI/portfolio-starter-kit/README.md

 - Never use GoDaddy.
 Never use GoDaddy.

+Each hosting service will have its own way of handling how your files are stored and updated.
+You'll need to read their documentation to understand how that works.

 ## Domain Names (DNS)

 Domain names are NOT technically part of your hosting package.
 Once your website has its metaphorical appartment, it can only be reached by an IP number.
 For instance, to get to Google without using its Domain name, you can go to 8.8.8.8.